ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

 Although I love Myanmar characters, I was so lazy for practising Myanmar text typing with existing Myanmar keyboard layouts.
 Actually, most of the Myanmar keyboard layouts are based on old Myanmar typewriter layout and they have similar key mappings.
 In 2004, I have to type Myanmar text for my master thesis research relating to __Myanmar text typing on mobile phone__.
 I hope you can guess the situation ...
 He Hee.. :) And thus, I did self-study on changing keyboard layout on Linux OS with XKB and this is the history of my "kKg Keyboard Layout".

 My idea is mapping Myanmar characters on English QWERTY keyboard based on their phonetic similarites with English characters such as Myanmar consonant "က" (Ka) on k key, "ခ" (Kha) on K (Shift+K) key.
-Here, I have to consider which character should I put shifted keys.
+Here, I have to consider which character should I put on shifted keys.
 Generally, frequently used characters were put on unshifted keys.
 Refer following key mapping:

 * က on k key, ခ on K (shift+k) key